Open 24 hours a day, 7 days a week, 365 days a year

 - Women who have mental health difficulties which grossly impact on their ability to maintain their accommodation

-Earlier this year the Day Centre at the Marylebone Project underwent a major refurbishment supported by the Evening Standard’s ‘Homelessness Campaign’ in partnership with the London Homeless Collective and Barclays PLC.
+In 2021 the Day Centre at the Marylebone Project underwent a major refurbishment supported by the Evening Standard’s ‘Homelessness Campaign’ in partnership with the London Homeless Collective and Barclays PLC.

 The IT suite has been enhanced to provide a stylish and more spacious feel to the space and there has been an impressive makeover of the shower rooms – they now have a contemporary and luxurious feel with underfloor heating.

 The women using The Sanctuary were directly involved in the design and were invited to meet with the Architect to pick out colour schemes, prints and tiling.
 It was a very proud moment for the women to see their ideas and suggestions manifested in the final design.